alanlcurry/ShaperOrigin/README.md

 # **Note: This project is not affiliated with Shaper Tools.**

-# Affinity Designer 2 and Shaper Studio Integration Tools
+# Affinity Designer 2 and Shaper Origin/Studio Integration Tools

 This repository contains two tools for working with SVG files between Affinity Designer 2 (AD2) and Shaper Studio: